metacpan/metacpan-cpan-extracted/distros/D/Device-Serial-SLuRM/doc/protocol.md

 The PKTCTRL field itself is broken into two 4-bit sub-fields; the packet type occupies the upper 4 bits, the sequence number the lower 4.
 The above packet has packet type 0x10, sequence number 2, and the body bytes "ABC".

+The ADDR field is broken into a single bit indicating direction, and a 7-bit field containing the node ID.
+The topmost bit of the ADDR field is 1 for messages transmitted by the controller to a node, and 0 for messages transmitted by nodes to the controller.
+The remaining 7 bits encode the ID number of the destination or source node.

+The ADDR field gives a simple way for endpoints to filter received packets for interest; as on a shared bus system such as RS-485 each node will receive messages destined for others, and may also receive reflections of its own transmissions.
+The controller must ignore any incoming packet with the direction bit high, and other nodes must ignore any packet with the direction bit low, or whose ID number does not match its own.

+On a multi-drop system, after packets are filtered, the remaining packet semantics work the same as for the direct two-endopoint case described below.

 Messages
 --------

 The packet type field indicates the type of message being conveyed.
 Regular messages use a non-zero packet type.
 In this case, the sequence number field contains an integer that is incremented for each new message.
 Transmitters may wish to transmit packets more than once for reliability; receivers should discard duplicates based on the sequence number.
 Reply packets (those with packet type 0x80 or above) use the sequence number of the originating message they reply to, and *not* the next sequence number the transmitting party would have sent.

+When implementing the controller of a multi-drop system, remember that sequence numbers apply per node ID and each must be handled independently.

 Packets whose packet type is zero are protocol-control messages, not for delivery to the application.
 Instead they are interpreted internally within the protocol.
 They use the sequence number field of the PKTCTRL byte